FlavioLionelRita/lambdaorm-lab-northwind/README.md

 ### Complete Schema

 In the creation of the project the schema was created but without any entity.
-Add the Country entity as seen in the following example
+Modify the configuration of lambdaorm.yaml with the following content

 ```yaml
 app: